 Find the right JS files to exclude from minification

-If you have enabled the Remove Query String option in the Static Files tab, make sure to disable it while troubleshooting.
+Heads up!
+If you have File Optimization→Basic Settings→Remove Query Strings enabled, make sure to disable it while troubleshooting.

 In this example, we refer specifically to using the Chrome browser.